Samsung Biologics: Notable Partnerships

 As of June 2024, Samsung Biologics' CEO John Rim reported active partnerships with 16 of the top 20 largest biopharmaceutical companies.
 This includes early deals with Roche and Bristol-Myers Squibb in 2013, through to large partnerships during and after the pandemic.
 In 2020, GSK and Samsung Biologics signed the first of two major agreements: a $231 million, eight-year deal to manufacture biological therapies, including the lupus drug Benlysta.
 Two years later, a second $296 million deal was signed.

 During the COVID-19 pandemic, Samsung Biologics partnered with Moderna for fill-finish, packaging and labeling of its mRNA vaccine, Spikevax.
 The company was also contracted to manufacture Eli Lilly's COVID-19 antibody therapeutic and AstraZeneca's long-acting antibody therapeutic as part of a larger multi-product deal.

 In June 2023, Samsung Biologics entered a partnership with Pfizer for the commercial manufacturing of Pfizer’s multi-product biosimilars portfolio in a deal worth $411 million.
 A month later, Samsung Biologics entered two deals with Pfizer worth a combined $897 million to produce biosimilar products ranging from oncology and inflammation to immunotherapy at its Plant 4.

 Along with Big pharma partnerships, the company has engaged with smaller development-stage companies.
 In 2023, Samsung Biologics announced a multi-year agreement with European venture capital firm Kurma Partners to support its portfolio companies through development, manufacturing, and de-risking services.
 In February 2024, Samsung Biologics announced a partnership agreement with LigaChem (formerly LegoChem) Biosciences to provide antibody development and drug substance manufacturing services to support LigaChem's antibody-drug conjugate (ADC) pipeline.

 Samsung Biologics signed a 1.7 trillion won ($1.2 billion) deal with an unnamed Asian pharmaceutical company to provide contract manufacturing organization services, the largest contract secured in the company's history.

 Business Ventures

 In 2012, it established Samsung Bioepis, a biosimilar medicine developer, as a joint venture with Biogen.
 The company acquired full ownership of Samsung Bioepis in 2022 by purchasing all remaining shares from Biogen for $2.3 billion.
+Samsung Biologics completed its spin-off of Samsung Bioepis.

 In 2021, the Samsung Life Science Fund was created through a joint partnership between Samsung Biologics, Samsung Bioepis, and Samsung C&T. The fund, managed by Samsung Ventures, aims to foster the growth of next-generation technologies, such as gene therapies and ADCs.

-Samsung Bioepis’s biosimilar product Opuviz has been approved by the European Commission, according to the Korean biosimilar developer on Nov.
-2024.
+In July 2026, Samsung Biologics announced it would acquire Swiss peptide contract development and manufacturing organization (CDMO) PolyPeptide Group for approximately 1.46 billion Swiss francs, in what was described as the largest merger and acquisition in the history of South Korea's pharmaceutical and biotechnology industry.
+Samsung Biologics said it would acquire 100 percent of PolyPeptide Group's shares through a purchase of the majority shareholder's stake followed by a tender offer, with the acquisition expected to be completed by the end of December 2026.